material-table-core/core/README.md

 The team is working on migrating the library to be fully compatible with Material UI V6.
 Stay tuned!

+Since we had a lack of available time over the last years, we will try to get back on track.
+Expect a few commits and merges this month to fix security vulnerabilities and new features.

 ---

 ## 🛠️ Installation